+Mayor, Executive and Council

+- Provide leadership, develop and set policy - Key risks are considered by the Executive three times per year.

+Decision making

+- Decisions are recorded on the Council's website - There is a period of grace in which decisions are open to review

+Risk management

-Mayor, Executive and Council Provide leadership, develop and set policy Key risks are considered by the Executive three times per year.
-Decision making Decisions are recorded on the Council's website There is a period of grace in which decisions are open to review Risk management Risk registers identify both operational and strategic risks Key risks are considered by Corporate Management Team three times per year Scrutiny and review Scrutiny committees review Council policy and can challenge decisions Audit and Risk Committee approves the annual accounts and reviews policies & procedures that ensure good governance of the Council.
-It also approves the Internal Audit Annual Report and opinion staff and for leading an effective CMT The Director of Finance is the s.151 Officil's financial position and ensuring valu ting Officer, who is responsible for all Council cer and is responsible for safeguarding the Coun- e for money Head of Standards who is responsible for ensur- ls of public conduct
+- Risk registers identify both operational and strategic risks - Key risks are considered by Corporate Management Team three times per year

+Scrutiny and review

+- Scrutiny committees review Council policy and can challenge decisions - Audit and Risk Committee approves the annual accounts and reviews policies & procedures that ensure good governance of the Council.
+It also approves the Internal Audit Annual Report and opinion

+Corporate Management Team (CMT)

+- Provides service level management and interface with the political leadership - Head of Paid Service is the Chief Operating Officer, who is responsible for all Council staff and for leading an effective CMT - The Director of Finance is the s.151 Officer and is responsible for safeguarding the Council's financial position and ensuring value for money - Monitoring Officer is the City Barrister & Head of Standards who is responsible for ensuring legality and promoting high standards of public conduct - CMT includes all strategic and divisional directors

+Appendix 3